 This is one of the first questions that most people considering acupuncture have.
 We are all busy and money doesn’t grow on trees.
 It is natural to feel impatient and to hope for a dramatic and rapid results from a new treatment.

-The short answer to this question is that an “average” initial course of treatment for a chronic problem (for example back pain of several years’ duration, seasonal allergies, or persistent insomnia) consists of 8-10 sessions, with most people noticing a clear benefit within 3-4 sessions.
-Acute...
-[Read more...]
+The short answer to this question is that an “average” initial course of treatment consists of eight to ten sessions, with most people noticing a clear benefit within three to four sessions.
+Usually during the initial course of treatment sessions are scheduled on a weekly basis.

 Conventional health care providers have just caught onto the notion that disease can be caused or at least perpetuated by emotional factors – just last night I saw a segment on the news that featured a MD at Harvard University who is “pioneering” the use of deep relaxation and meditation for the prevention and treatment of disease.
 In reality, the idea that mental and emotional stress can cause disease is very old.
 Chinese medical practitioners have espoused this idea for over 2,000 years.
 In fact, according to ancient Chinese...
 [Read more...]